Sunday Worship at 10:00 am! See you in church as you are able.

 To view our 10:00 AM Sunday worship service on YouTube live, click on the live worship link on the RELC home page on Sunday mornings during the worship hour and be redirected to the YouTube live stream.
 The Live Stream will "go live" at 9:55AM on each Sunday morning.
 To view the service at a later time, go to our YouTube Channel.
 Click on the videos tab to browse archives of past services.
 Click on the Subscribe button and create an account to be notified when Live Streams are started or when other videos are added.
 For any questions, please contact the pastor.

-New Seating Routine for Sunday Worship
+New Seating Routine Proposed for Sunday Worship

 At its most recent meeting, our Reopening Planning Group has proposed to try a modification of our physical distancing seating routine to accommodate larger attendance at Sunday worship.
 Happily, more people are coming to worship of late, but that has also presented challenges in finding seating when every other pew is roped off.
 Thus, beginning on the First Sunday of Advent, November 28, we will no longer rope off pews, allowing for greater flexibility in how we are seated.
 That said, we still ask you to maintain physical distancing as best you can, seeking to keep a three to six foot distance between you and the next individual or family.
 We also encourage you not to sit directly in front of or behind another individual or family.
 This means also making the best use of the middle sections of pews.
 Ushers will be available to assist you with seating options.
 Masks will still be required of all worshipers.
 The Reopening Planning Group proposes that we try this out and adjust our practice accordingly, especially with attention to how Covid infection rates are affecting our area.
 Thanks as ever for your patience with our practices during these ongoing unprecedented times.

-Occasions for Advent and Christmas
+Looking to Advent and Christmas

 - Wednesdays in Advent (December 1, 8, 15, 22): Advent Evening Prayer via Zoom at 7:00 pm featuring members who will offer reflections on what gives them hope in a seemingly hopeless time in our troubled world.
-The bulletins and Zoom links for these services will be sent out via Constant Contact on Tuesdays as part of the Pastor’s Midweek Messages.

 - Sunday, December 12 at 3:30 pm: Event for All Ages, Parsonage outdoors, the Light of Christ in a season of shadows.